Incredibly versatile, affordable, and convenient, plastic is the perfect solution for the day-to-day needs of millions of people.

-Single-use plastic has become an environmental nightmare, causing significant problems to air, water, and land, and also impacting the health of humans and biodiversity.
+Single-use plastic has become an environmental nightmare, causing significant problems for air, water, and land, and impacting human health and biodiversity.

-Given the challenges associated with plastic, finding solutions has become an immediate and critical need.
-Among the option that is gaining widespread acceptability is an outright ban on plastic materials, especially single-use plastic.
+Given the challenges posed by plastic, finding solutions is an urgent priority.
+Among the options gaining widespread acceptance is an outright ban on single-use plastic.
 Many countries across the world have already implemented the ban.

 However, this raises the question of alternatives.
-Businesses and consumers would need options to carry and store materials.
-We need an alternative to single-use plastic that could be used over and over again or a material that can be easily recycled or composted.
+Businesses and consumers would need options for carrying and storing materials.
+We need an alternative to single-use plastic that can be reused or a material that can be easily recycled or composted.

-Voila, an amazing plastic alternative has been developed by using algae found in our oceans and seas – Seaweed.
+Voilà , a fantastic plastic alternative has been developed using algae found in our oceans and seas—seaweed.

-Plastic alternatives can be created using seaweeds and an Indian startup, Zerocircle is one of them.
-Zerocircle is a sustainable packaging company that makes plastic using seaweed that is completely biodegradable, cost-effective, and durable.
+Plastic alternatives can be made from seaweed, and an Indian startup, Zerocircle, is one of them.
+Zerocircle is a sustainable packaging company that makes plastic from seaweed, a material that is entirely biodegradable, cost-effective, and durable.

-We had an insightful conversation with the founder of Zerocricle, Neha Jain to help us understand seaweed, her journey, Zerocircle plans, and challenges.
+We had an insightful conversation with Zerocricle founder Neha Jain to understand her journey, Zerocricle’s plans, and the challenges it faces.

-Below are the edited excerpts of our conversation, for the full discussion you can watch the video on YouTube.
+Below are the edited excerpts of our conversation.
+For the whole discussion, you can watch the video on YouTube.

 Tell us about your Journey.

-I come from an IT background and had worked with several large conglomerates in the digital technologies space.
+I have an IT background and have worked with several large conglomerates in the digital technology space.
 I also did a lot of pro-bono work with many companies in the IT and architecture space.
 In 2018, I left my job and decided to make materials that make sense.

 What are the advantages of Seaweed?

-Seaweed’s most interesting capability is the rate at which it grows, it performs photosynthesis, releases oxygen, and has zero intakes of our resources.
-Seaweed does not need any energy fertilizers, or freshwater to grow.
-Seaweed only needs seawater and sunlight to flourish.
+Seaweed does not need any energy fertilisers or freshwater to grow; it only needs seawater and sunlight to flourish.

-More emotionally, I would say seaweeds are the lungs of the ocean.
-Seaweeds are not only reducing the carbon dioxide from the ocean, but also nitrogen and phosphorous, which enter the ocean because of agricultural runoff and impact the marine environment.
+On an emotional level, I would say seaweeds are the lungs of the ocean.
+Seaweeds not only reduce the carbon dioxide from the sea, but also nitrogen and phosphorus, which enter the ocean because of agricultural runoff and impact the marine environment.

-If seaweed can be cultivated and made into a useful product that does not leave anything bad, that is what we are imbibing in our products at Zerocircle.
+If seaweed can be cultivated and turned into a valuable product that leaves no harmful byproducts, that is what we are imbuing in our products at Zerocircle.

 Why did you select Seaweed to make the plastic alternatives and not any other agricultural crop?

-Agriculture products are great because they are bio-based, but they require a lot of resources.
 Corn and Soy are exploitative in the way they are commercially produced.
-The question is do you want to use food to make plastic alternatives, as that will bring other problems of sustainability and food security?
+The question is: do you want to use food to make plastic alternatives, which will create other sustainability and food security problems?

 How would you describe your product?

-It might feel softer than plastic, but it looks a lot like transparent and flexible plastic, that you get in the market.
-We have maintained very easy compostability whereby our product decomposes like a vegetable.
+It might feel softer than plastic, but it looks a lot like the transparent, flexible plastic you can buy.
+We have maintained very easy compostability, whereby our product decomposes like a vegetable.

-Our packaging is not just sustainable packaging, it is a comparatively better form of packaging with functional properties.
-We tested our packaging with fruits like bananas, berries, and tomatoes, and Zerocircle packaging is able to extend the shelf life of the product.
+Our packaging is not just sustainable; it is a better form of packaging with functional properties.
+We tested our packaging with fruits such as bananas, berries, and tomatoes, and Zerocircle packaging extended the products’ shelf life.

-What all types of plastic, seaweed plastic will be able to solve?
+What types of plastic, such as seaweed plastic, can be solved?

-If we look at all 7 kinds of plastic, you have LDPE or PE and PP. These are polymers that are widely used for flexible transparent packaging.
-Currently, our plastic will be able to replace these 2 polymers.
+Of the seven types of plastic, we have LDPE, PE, and PP. These polymers are widely used for flexible, transparent packaging.
+Currently, our plastic can replace both of these polymers.

-Examples of this kind of plastic include the plastic covers that you see in the supermarket, which are flexible, like the packaging you will get for chips, noodles, milk, bread, etc.
+Examples of this kind of plastic include the flexible plastic covers you see in the supermarket, as well as the packaging for chips, noodles, milk, bread, etc.

 Starting this company wouldn’t have been easy.
 Did you receive any support?

 I used my savings to start Zerocircle.
-In the last few years, there is an increasing consciousness about sustainable solutions.
-Then there is a lot of support system that exists to help in your journey.
+In the last few years, there has been growing awareness of sustainable solutions.
+Then there is a lot of support system in place to help you on your journey.

 What were the challenges?